 North Dakota Gov. Doug Burgum announces presidential bid

-North Dakota Governor Doug Burgum is launching a presidential bid, joining a crowded Republican field in the race for the 2024 GOP nomination.
-Ahead of an announcement event in Fargo, North Dakota, the two-term governor called for a new type of leadership.
+North Dakota Gov. Doug Burgum is launching a presidential bid, joining a crowded Republican field in the race for the 2024 GOP nomination.
+Ahead of an announcement event in Fargo, N.D., the two-term governor called for a new type of leadership.

 "We need a change in the White House.
 We need a new leader for a changing economy.
 That's why I'm announcing my run for president today," Burgum wrote in an op-ed in the Wall Street Journal Tuesday evening.